medusajs/medusa/docs/content/quickstart/quick-start-docker.md

 - Install the [Next.js](../starters/nextjs-medusa-starter.md) or [Gatsby](../starters/gatsby-medusa-starter.md) storefronts to set up your ecommerce storefront quickly.
 - Install the [Medusa Admin](../admin/quickstart.md) to supercharge your ecommerce experience with easy access to configurations and features.
 - Check out the [API reference](https://docs.medusajs.com/api/store) to learn more about available endpoints available on your Medusa server.
-- Install [plugins](https://github.com/medusajs/medusa/tree/master/packages) for features like Payment, CMS, Notifications, among other features.
+- Install [plugins](https://github.com/medusajs/medusa/tree/master/packages) for features like Payment, CMS, and Notifications, among other features.